chartmann1590/discord-summarizer/README.md

 ## License

-This project is provided as-is for educational purposes.
-Use responsibly and in accordance with Discord's Terms of Service.
+This project is licensed under the MIT License - see the LICENSE file for details.

 ## Disclaimer